Policies

 During the selection process a mixture of 70% experienced and 30% new team members is desired.

-Team Commitment: All team members must be made aware that they are required to attend all team meetings as well as monthly Ultreyas for the year following the weekend.
-If team members know that they cannot make this commitment they should not serve.
+Team Commitment: All team members must be made aware that they are required to attend all team meetings, as well as show continued support to the insiders by attending Charis monthly Ultreyas/reunions following the weekend.
+If team members know that they cannot make this commitment, they should not serve.

-Team Training: The Day 2 training and Institution training are mandatory training.
+Team Training: The Day 2 training and Institution training are mandatory.
 It is important that all know the rules and are reminded of them, even those who have served many weekends.
 If a team member misses this training, the Lay Director must insure that person receives the necessary information.

-Team members must have attended a 3-day Cursillo-type weekend before serving on a team.
-This requirement must be fulfilled before team meetings begin.
+Team members should have attended a 3-day Cursillo-type weekend or 1-day Charis retreat before serving on a team.

 All first-time Charis volunteers should be assigned an experienced team member for guidance.